Anticipatory Evaluation of Language Models

 \subsection{Description Quality}

-This section details the human annotation protocol used to evaluate the quality of redacted, schema-aligned descriptions against their source PDFs ($\mathrm{TSP}_i$, $\mathrm{DSP}_i$).
+This section details the human annotation protocol used to evaluate the quality of redacted, schema-aligned descriptions against their source PDFs.
 Annotators were instructed to verify that each description is anonymized, complete where possible, and strictly grounded in the provided sources.

-\paragraph{Annotation Task} Annotators were given: \begin{itemize}[leftmargin=1.8em] \item The extracted input description for a given experimental record. \item The corresponding table-source and dataset-source PDFs. \end{itemize} The task was to check whether the description faithfully reflects information from the PDFs, is anonymized, and adheres to the fixed schema.
+\paragraph{Annotation Task} Annotators were given: \begin{itemize}[leftmargin=1.8em] \item The extracted input description for a given experimental record. \item The corresponding result and dataset paper PDFs. \end{itemize} The task was to check whether the description faithfully reflects information from the PDFs, is anonymized, and adheres to the fixed schema.